 Grosso Group provides its member companies with administrative and management services.
 The member companies pay monthly fees to Grosso Group on a cost recovery basis.
 The fee is based upon a pro-rating of Grosso Group's costs including its staff and overhead costs among the member companies.
-The current fee is \$14,500 per month.
+The current fee is \$14,000 per month.
 This fee is reviewed and adjusted quarterly based on the level of services required.

 The table below represents the Company's aggregate commitment to Grosso Group over the term of the Management Services Agreement.
-See Events After Reporting Period for further information.

-1 Year 2 Years 3 Years 4-5 Years More than 5 Years \$ \$ \$ \$ \$ Management Services Agreement 130,500 174,000 - - -
+1 Year 2 Years 3 Years 4-5 Years More than 5 Years \$ \$ \$ \$ \$ Management Services Agreement 42,000 168,000 - - -